getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 // 1 2 3
 ```

-This isn't iterating over the values, though, but iterating over the indices, where you then use the index to reference the value, as `myArray[i]`.
+This isn't iterating over the values, though, but only over a simple range of numbers (that in this case will be the indices of the array, but could just as easily be any other range), allowing you to use each number as an index to reference the value, as `myArray[i]`.

 ES5 also added several iteration helpers for arrays, including `forEach(..)`, `every(..)`, and `some(..)`.
 Each of these helpers accepts a function callback to apply to each element in the array, differing only in how they respectively respond to a return value from the callback.